rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/rails.md

 fields `created_on` and `updated_on`.
 You'll also notice this created a simple secondary index on the `name` field.
 [NoBrainer can handle different index types](http://nobrainer.io/docs/indexes/) as well.
-In order to add the index to the database, use the Rake task:
+In order to add the index to the database, you can use the Rake task:

 ```bash
 $ rake db:update_indexes